MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![](media/measure-definition2.png "Measure definition")

-**Entity/variable**: If you define a Measures entity, it should include at least one attribute.
+**Entity/variable**: If you define a Measure entity, it should include at least one attribute.
 If you define a Measure attribute, it will include only one attribute by default.
 This selection is about choosing the entity that includes that attribute. <br />
 **Field**: Choose the specific attribute to be included either in your Measure entity or attribute. <br />
 **Bucket**: Choose whether you want to aggregate data on a daily, monthly, or annual basis.
 This is a required selection only if you have selected a Date type of attribute.